 When does a digital customer portal pay off?
 A calculation example for wholesalers

-The question of the economic value of a digital customer portal concerns many decision-makers in B2B wholesale.
-While field sales teams still take orders by phone and fax, competitors are already operating digitally.
-A digital customer portal promises efficiency, scalability, and stronger customer loyalty—but is the investment really worth it?
-This question can only be answered with concrete numbers.
-In this article, we use a realistic calculation example to show when a digital customer portal pays off for wholesalers and which costs you should plan for.
+The question of the business value of a digital customer portal concerns many decision-makers in B2B trade.
+While the sales team still takes orders by phone and fax, competitors are already operating digitally.
+A digital customer portal promises efficiency, scale, and customer loyalty - but is the investment really worthwhile?
+This can only be answered with concrete numbers.
+In this article, we use a realistic calculation example to show when a digital customer portal pays off for wholesalers and which costs you should include.

-Why wholesalers should now consider a digital customer portal
+Why wholesalers are now considering a digital customer portal

-Traditional B2B sales is under increasing pressure.
-Customers now expect 24/7 access to product information, availability, and order history.
-At the same time, back-office personnel costs are rising, while expectations for speed and service quality continue to grow.
-Imagine a mid-sized wholesaler with 800 active business customers: every day, dozens of orders arrive by phone, email, or fax.
+The traditional B2B sales model is increasingly under pressure.
+Customers now expect around-the-clock access to product information, availability, and order history.
+At the same time, staff costs in customer service are rising, while demands for speed and service quality keep growing.
+Imagine a medium-sized wholesaler with 800 active business customers: Every day, dozens of orders come in by phone, email, or fax.
 Each order must be entered manually, checked, and transferred to the ERP system.
-Errors are almost inevitable, follow-up questions take time, and back-office staff work at full capacity all the time.
+Errors are inevitable, follow-up questions take time, and customer service staff are working at full stretch.

-This is exactly where a digital customer portal helps.
-It automates routine processes, reduces workload for employees, and creates a modern customer experience at the same time.
-But the decision to introduce a customer portal is not just a technology question—it is an investment decision.
-And as with any investment, portal costs must be justified by measurable savings and revenue growth.
-If you start without a clear calculation, you risk budget overruns and disappointing results.
+This is exactly where a digital customer portal comes in.
+It automates routine processes, relieves staff, and at the same time creates a modern customer experience.
+But the decision for a customer portal is not just a technology question - it is an investment decision.
+And like any investment, the same applies here: the cost of a customer portal must be justified by measurable savings and revenue growth.
+Anyone who starts without a clear calculation risks budget overruns and disappointed expectations.

-The core issue: hidden costs in analogue sales
+The core problem: hidden costs in analog sales

 Many wholesalers underestimate the true cost of their current sales model.
-Back-office salaries are visible, but hidden costs often remain unnoticed.
-Every manually processed order takes time—on average between 8 and 15 minutes, depending on complexity and follow-up questions.
-With an average hourly rate of 45 euros (including employer costs), this means 6 to 12 euros per order.
-Scaled to 50 orders per day, that adds up to 300 to 600 euros daily—or up to 150,000 euros per year.
+Customer service salaries are visible, but the hidden costs often stay out of sight.
+Every order processed manually takes time - on average between 8 and 15 minutes, depending on complexity and follow-up questions.
+At an average hourly rate of 45 euros (including payroll costs), this results in costs of 6 to 12 euros per order.
+Scaled up to 50 orders per day, that adds up to 300 to 600 euros daily - or up to 150,000 euros per year.

-Then there are error rates: manual entry leads to typing mistakes, incorrect item numbers, or wrong quantities.
+Add to that error rates: manual entry leads to typing errors, wrong item numbers, or incorrect quantities.
 Every complaint costs not only money, but also trust.
-A digital customer portal largely removes these sources of error, because customers enter their own orders and the system automatically synchronizes with the ERP system.
-The savings come not only from reduced processing time, but also from higher process quality.
+A digital customer portal largely eliminates these sources of error, because customers enter their own orders and the system synchronizes automatically with the ERP system.
+The savings are not only in pure working time, but also in process quality.

-Another often overlooked factor is scalability.
-If your customer base grows, an analogue model forces you to hire more staff.
-A digital customer portal, in contrast, scales with your business—without proportionally higher costs.
-This leverage effect is key for long-term profitability.
-If you support 800 customers today and want to reach 1,200 in three years, you either need significantly more employees or a scalable system.
+Another often overlooked factor: scalability.
+As your customer base grows, the analog model forces you to add staff.
+A digital customer portal, by contrast, grows with you - without costs rising in proportion.
+This leverage is decisive for long-term profitability.
+If you serve 800 customers today and want to reach 1,200 in three years, you will either need significantly more employees or a scalable system.

-Calculation example: how a digital customer portal pays for itself
+Calculation example: This is how a digital customer portal pays for itself

-Let’s look at a mid-sized wholesaler with the following baseline data: 800 active business customers, around 12,000 orders per year, and 4 back-office employees handling order intake and customer service.
-Portal costs consist of setup and ongoing operations.
+Let us look at a medium-sized wholesaler with the following baseline data: 800 active business customers, an average of 12,000 orders per year, 4 customer service staff for order intake and customer support.
+The costs of a customer portal consist of setup and ongoing operations.
 Realistic figures are:

 Setup costs: 30,000 to 50,000 euros (software selection, configuration, ERP integration, training)